 The Greeks Don’t Actually Call Their Country Greece

+One of the coolest facts of Greece is this one!
 This is pretty weird to think about but the Greeks don’t even call their country Greece.
 They actually refer to their country as Hellas or Hellada.
 Its official name is the Hellenic Republic and it has always been Hellas, even in ancient times.
 English-speaking peoples refer to it as Greece based on the term Graecia, which is Latin for “land of the Greeks.”

 The Romans popularly used Latin, of course.
 Being that Rome was so influential in the eventual development of western society, many of the English naming conventions are somewhat derived from Latin.
 It’s sort of funny to think that a society such as Rome that changed the name of gods from Zeus to Jupiter also wound up altering the popular name for the land those gods originated in.
 It’s a peculiar coincidence but is also very fitting.

-Greece interesting facts #4
+Interesting Greece facts #4

 You Can Still Visit Ancient Greek Temples Today

-There are a plethora of different ancient Greek temples that you can visit today.
+One of the fun facts on Greece is that there are a plethora of different ancient Greek temples that you can visit today.
 Bear in mind that these temples are incredibly old and most of them are only partial structures at this point.
 Through years of experiencing war and being tested by the elements, many parts of these structures have been lost to time.

 Even the structures such as the Temple of Poseidon in Sounion, where only a few pillars are left standing, can be a sight to behold.

 One temple that is remarkably well-preserved is the Temple of Hephaestus.
 It was built in the 5th century BC and still has the vast majority of its structure intact.
 Visiting these sites is very interesting for anyone who is intrigued by ancient Greek mythology.
 The architectural design is undoubtedly beautiful and you’ll have a very good day checking out what the sites have to offer for modern eyes.